Associate Professor, Mechanical Engineering

 B.S. in Mechanical Engineering, University of Illinois at Urbana-Champaign, 2005

-Renewable energy and energy storage; nanomanufacturing; atomic layer deposition; high-resolution microscopy and spectroscopy of nanomaterials; surface science and catalysis; electrochemistry; nanowires; energy policy and economics
+Renewable energy and energy storage; Batteries; Solar Energy; Catalysis; Nanomanufacturing; Atomic layer deposition; Bio-inspired materials; High-resolution microscopy and spectroscopy of nanomaterials; In situ/operando electrochemistry; Energy policy and economics

 Honors & Awards

 William N. Findley Award, University of Michigan, 2021

 Miller Faculty Scholar, College of Engineering, University of Michigan, 2020

 CAREER Award, National Science Foundation, 2018

 Young Investigator Award (YIP), Air Force Office of Scientific Research, 2016